A Guide to Understanding Thread Plug Gauges

 The purpose of thread plug gauges is to ensure that the correct size and number of threads are used for the application.
 For example, if you were making an oil filter housing and wanted to use a 13 mm-diameter internal thread, you would need a 13 mm-diameter internal thread gauge.

-Thread plug gauges can be made from various materials, including brass, stainless steel and plastic.
+Thread plug gauges can be made from various materials, including brass, stainless steel, and plastic.
 They can also be custom-made to your specifications to match your application's requirements.

 Top Applications of Thread Plug Gages

-1. Threading - Thread plug gages are used to check the thread length, pitch and diameter of screw threads.
+1. Threading - Thread plug gages are used to check the thread length, pitch, and diameter of screw threads.
 They are also used to check the setup length and chamfer of screws.
 These gauges are used in various industries, such as automotive, electronics, aerospace, etc. These gauges have an adjustable stem that can be rotated in different directions multiple times to ensure they have reached their limits.

 2. Thread Forming - Thread forming is manufacturing precision parts by machining or extruding.
 The main purpose of this process is to create complex shapes by creating a series of parallel grooves on a mandrel or bar, which is then cut into parts using a cutting tool.